 - CHC Audit rated as 'Improvements Required'.
-Follow-up work planned for Nov 2021. - Community Equipment Budget Audit rated as 'Fundamental Weaknesses'.
-Currently undertaking follow-up work in this area and will provide a verbal update on 21st September 2021.
+Follow-up work planned for Nov 2021 currently in progress.

+Community Equipment Budget Audit rated as 'Fundamental Weaknesses'.
+Currently undertaking follow-up work in this area and will provide a verbal update at the November Committee meeting.